 As the federal government’s leading statistical agency, U.S. Census Bureau conducts a variety of census and survey programs aiming to provide quality data about people who reside in the U.S. and the territories.
 The two main data products that contain demographic and socio-economic information by geography are provided by Decennial Census and American Community Survey (ACS).

-The census is conducted every ten years to provide an official count of the entire U.S. population creating small-area and county-level estimates.
-Point-in-time data as of April 1.
+The census has been conducted every ten years since 1790 to provide an official count of the entire U.S. population as of a specific point-in-time, typically on April 1st.

-The ACS provides information about the social and economic needs of your community every year.
-The primary purpose of the ACS is to describe characteristics over a period of time, not to provide point-in-time counts.
+The ACS delivers information about the social and economic needs of our community every year.
+The primary purpose of the ACS is to describe characteristics over a period of time, rather than providing point-in-time counts.

 Conducts every ten years, measures at a point-in-time.

 Conducts every month, every year; Combines 12 or 60 months of data.